Skip to main content

 To develop and write in your own style, here are some tips to consider:

-• Write without help.
-Try to think about what you want to say, and then write it.
+• Think about what you want to say, and then write it.
 Take your time.
-It won't be perfect the first time, and it doesn't have to be.
+It won't be perfect the first time, or the second, and it doesn't have to be.

-• Write as you speak.
+• Write the way you speak.
 Read your writing aloud.
 Does it sound good?
 Does it sound natural?
-If not, rewrite it.
+Does it sound like you?
+If not, rewrite.
 Pause on the parts that didn't flow naturally when spoken out loud.
 Think about why they didn't sound good.

 • Read great literature.
 Start to decipher why they sound and feel good.